Letterlocking

 Letterlocking is the act of folding and securing a written message (such as a letter) on papyrus, parchment, or paper, without requiring it to be contained in an envelope or packet.
 It is a traditional method of document security that utilizes folding and cutting.
 The process dates to the 13th century in Western history, corresponding with the availability of flexible writing paper.
-Letterlocking uses small slits, tabs, and holes placed directly into a letter, which combined with folding techniques are used to secure the letter ("letterpacket"), preventing reading the letter without breaking seals or slips, providing a means of tamper resistance and tamper evidence.
-These folds and holes may be additionally secured with string and sealing wax.